Statistical Glossary

 There is a meaning for the distances between the values but not for the ratio between the values.
 For example, in degrees Celsius, increasing the temperature from 40°C to 60°C is double the increase from 40°C to 50°C, but 60°C is not twice as hot as 30°C.Ratio scale

-There is a meaning for the distances between the values and also for the ratio between the values.
+Like interval scale, there is a meaning for the distances between the values and also for the ratio between the values, there is a meaning to the zero.
 For example, a duration of 60 minutes is twice as long as a duration of 30 minutes.CDF

 The mean is a value that represents the middle of a set of numbers.